The Annual General Meeting of Debden Recreation Ground will be held on Wednesday 28th September at 7pm, Debden Village Hall.DRG AGM 28.09.2022.Notice

 Applications for grants and the creation of local schemes, will start immediately to work towards achieving our goal.
 We are hopeful that local events can be organised, to engage the community in our fundraising campaign.

 We will investigate the option of making this a real Community Project with local businesses, trades people and residents volunteering their time and supplies at cost.

 Sponsorship from local and national businesses, would be very welcome to help reduce costs.
 One scheme could be to purchase an engraved slab for the paved area around the pavilion.

-A note about COVID-19 Communities have pulled together and become stronger than ever during the pandemic.
+A note about COVID-19 Communities pulled together and become stronger than ever during and after the pandemic.
 We have helped and supported each other through challenging times.
 Never has it been more important to stay safe and healthy.
 This has sparked new health and fitness schemes to be launched, including:

 - Sports England ‘Return To Play: Small Grants and Active Together’

 - NHS.uk ‘Better Health’ Campaign – Let’s Do This’

 - Essex County Council ‘Stop Swap and Go’